EU pledges crackdown on ‘brutal’ migrant smuggling during visit to overwhelmed Italian island

 The plan also includes speeding funds to Tunisia as part of a deal with the EU to block departures in exchange for aid, helping Italy accelerate asylum requests and setting up humanitarian corridors in countries of origin to discourage illegal routes.

-She also pledged the Frontex border agency’s support in ensuring “the swift return of migrants to their country of origin” who don’t qualify to stay in the EU, working with the countries of origin.
+Von der Leyen pledged the Frontex border agency’s support in ensuring “the swift return of migrants to their country of origin” who don’t qualify to stay in the EU.

 “It is very important for me (to be here) because irregular migration is a European challenge and it needs a European answer.
 So we are in this together,″ von der Leyen said.